StickNitro/ngx-fullcalendar/README.md

 # TODO

-* Support all remaining events
+* Support of any events currently not exposed
-* Fully support Scheduler properties
+* Additional properties and options not yet exposed
 * Enhance access to API
+* Expose types for event objects as well as Date formatter and Duration
 *

 # License